KC-7/life-hacks-v2/README.md

 - The form is styled to be inline with site however all 4 corners are rounded which is intentionally different than the above sections.

+- The text input area is styled to adjust in size on smaller devices.

 ### Confirmation Page